Carter-Prime/ClearSkiesWeather/README.md

 1. Clone the repo https://github.com/mjcarterdev/ClearSkiesWeather.git
 2. Create an an account on OpenWeatherMap and generate One Call API key
+3. Open project with Android Studio
+4. Add file ... to folder iii with the following content:

 ```
 // setup your own API KEY